 Specifying your title in the company shows the other party that you are authorized to endorse checks for the organization and also that the check is not for a personal matter but on behalf of the company.
 A correct signature should include your full name, the name of the LLC and your title within the organization.

 The same rules apply when signing on behalf of the company.
 As a representative, properly stating your name and role within the organization will spare you from any complications resulting from anyone placing responsibility on you personally instead of the company.

 If you need help with signing LLC checks, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.